lajohnston/smslib/README.md

 ### Unsafe Register Preservation

-As part of the speed priority the library routines will happily 'clobber' register values without preserving them onto the stack.
-This is because `push` and `pop` calls on multiple register pairs is expensive, and you may not even need some of them preserved.

-The register values before and after a call may therefore change.
-This shifts the responsibility of preservation to you, mainly for efficiency reasons; you know best what registers you actually care about, so only need to preserve those.
-The flipside of this is that it is a bit of a 'gotcha' to be aware of.
+The cost of unecessary `push` and `pop` calls can add up, so for efficiency reasons the library routines will happily clobber registers and rely on the caller to preserve only what it actually needs.
+In many cases the caller can be refactored to avoid preserving to registers entirely.

+View [utils/registerPreservation.md](./docs/utils/registerPreservation.md)) for some alternative strategies, which include:

+1. Enabling the `utils.registers.AUTO_PRESERVE` setting to ensure all registers are preserved by default
+2. Wrapping macro calls in `utils.preserve` and `utils.restore` to state which registers the caller wants preserving; only the registers that get clobbered will be `push`/`pop`ped
+3. A combination of the two; enable auto-preserve but override it where possible by using `utils.preserve` and `utils.restore` to only preserve what each caller needs

 ### Decoupled

-SMSLib modules for the most part are independent of one another so you can pick or choose only the ones you want.
+SMSLib modules for the most part are independent of one another so you can pick and choose only the ones you want.
 For convenience you can just include `smslib.asm` and this will pull the main ones in for you.
-In either case WLA-DX will only assemble the code you actually use.
+In either case WLA-DX will only assemble the code you actually use so long as it's not executed with the `-k` (keep) option.

 ### Namespaced Prefixes